overture-stack/website/markdown/documentation/guides/deployment/oauth.md

 <br></br>

-<Note title="Server Deployments">If you are looking for information on deploying Keycloak on a server we recommended seeing [Keycloaks official server documentation](https://www.keycloak.org/guides#server).
+<Note title="Server Deployments">If you are looking for information on deploying Keycloak on a server, we recommend seeing [Keycloaks official server documentation](https://www.keycloak.org/guides#server).
 Should you require assistance with deployments tailored to your specific needs, please feel free to reach out to us for consultation at contact@overture.bio.</Note>